 Mr Kamil Kleník (Czech Republic) - UNIF President

 Mr Vincent Kolly (Switzerland) - UNIF Vice-President

 Mr Pavel Masek (Denmark) - Member

 Mr Shin Jung Huen (South Korea) - Member

 Members of UNIF are national futnet associations and entities promoting futnet from all over the world who have been admitted after meeting the membership criteria and who follow UNIF Statutes and Regulations.
 The list of UNIF members is available in the sidebar on the right, click on the flag to see the website of the corresponding national association.

 To Become UNIF member

-A national association wishing to become a member of UNIF shall submit an application for membership to UNIF Administrative Secretary, accompanied with its Statutes, names of office bearers and, if applicable, a copy of its registration at the corresponding national authority.
+A national association wishing to become a member of UNIF shall submit an application for membership to UNIF General Secretary, accompanied with its Statutes, names of office bearers and, if applicable, a copy of its registration at the corresponding national authority.